 International students wishing to be considered for Pritzker School of Medicine loans may submit a paper FAFSA to the Financial Aid Office including parental data.
 The student and his or her parents should submit a copy of the most recent tax returns with a translation and an indication of the exchange rate.
 If there are no tax returns, the student should submit documentation of personal and family income.

 Returning students should confirm their financial aid award through the My UChicago, select the "My Financial Aid" link from the menu on the right.
 Click on the tab which says "Accept Your Award".
-After January 2017 this tab will contain your 2017-2018 financial aid package.
+This tab will contain your 2019-2020 financial aid package.
 Review each fund you have been awarded and mark as accept or decline.
 If you wish to decrease a particular loan fund you may do so before you accept.
 Be certain to click submit once you have finished.

 - Loan Types